Here we'll explain How to use Rich Snippets and Schema to improve your click through rate in SEO and so rank better in the search engine results

 Beyond the fact that you are showing a greater amount of useful information using Rich Snippets also means you are quite simply taking up more space on the search results pages and that makes you much more noticable.
 As such Rich Snippets are a key way for eCommerce websites to increase their Click Through Rate.

 If your website has reviews on it then Rich Snippets can really help these stand out by showing star ratings in the search results.
 It doesn't matter how your reviews are rated (percentages, score out of 10, etc) you can format these for the search engines.

 Note: - as of late 2014 Google stopped using review ratings provided by websites after heavy abuse by many a webmaster.
 They are now using reviews provided by third party services to a much greater extent instead.
-For full details about this read the "Third party review services" page on my new Doodleddoes site.
+For full details about this read my blog post on "Third party review services".

 It's another hunk of work for sure but consider what will happen if you don't.
 If you become the only entry on a search results page that is dull and lifeless your Click Through Rate is going to suffer ... and so are your rankings!

 Such has the abuse been from many webmasters when using rich snippets that Google introduced a penalty if you were caught messing around painting a false picture of your sites content.
-Full details of this can be found on my Doodleddoes website under Spammy structured markup recover.
+Full details of this can be found on my How to SEO website under Spammy structured markup recover.

 I'm Tim Hill, a Search Engine Optimisation and Online Marketing specialist.
 I created this site to help others understand that SEO is not a mysterious black art!.